dhanasekars/python-microservices/README.md

 `Time Spent : 180 minutes`

 - Unit test for setup.py
-- Achieved 90% coverge.
+- Achieved 90% coverage.
 Need to figure out how to test the exception handling

 </details>